dlang/dub-docs/docs/dub-reference/subpackages.md

     }
     ```

-The `mylibrary` sub-package can now be tested with `dub test --root=mylibrary` from the
+The `mylibrary` sub-package can now be tested with `dub test :mylibrary` from the
 main folder directly.

 !!! note